typestack/class-transformer/docs/pages/01-getting-started.md

 # Getting Started

-The `class-transformer` package is a zero-dependency utility library helping you to quickly transform class instances to plain objects and vice-versa.
+The `class-transform` package is a zero-dependency utility library helping you to quickly transform class instances to plain objects and vice-versa.
 It works well with the [`class-validator`][class-validator] library.
 The main features include:

 - conditionally transforming object properties